gvwilson/sensibleadventures/cloudherd/new.md

 immediately annoyed at herself.
 Cloudherds didn't bow---that was a silly lowlander custom.
 "Just call me Noxy," she told him.  "*Amma*, which cloud do you want me and Sensy and Rash on?
-We can go and start getting them ready while everyone's still jawing."
+We can go and start getting them ready while everyone's jawing."

 Indy gave her daughter a look that Noxy knew all too well.
 "Who said anything about you three going?"